KI3P/KI3P.github.io/_posts/2023-12-23-vswr_and_power_meter.md

 * 100W power level limit.
 * Use the Raspberry Pico and OLED display I had laying around.

 Credit: thanks to [G3TXQ](http://karinya.net/g3txq/swr_meter/) for sharing his SWR meter design and [schematic diagram](http://karinya.net/g3txq/swr_meter/schematic.jpg).
+Thanks to N7DDC for sharing the design of the [ATU-100 antenna tuner](https://github.com/Dfinitski/N7DDC-ATU-100-mini-and-extended-boards).
 And to W2AEW for his [excellent explanation](https://www.youtube.com/watch?v=byF1FLdbUiA) of how a directional coupler works.
+All these were tremendously helpful as I designed my own VSWR meter.

 # TL;DR The finished design